growbloom/libgrowbloom/README.markdown

 Well, as of writing these lines it is only a dream.
 But who knows, some day when you'll read these lines it might be real.

-## What is Temperature?
+## What is LibGrowBloom?

-Temperature is a monitoring daemon written in [Rust][rust].
-Its work is to communicate with the temperature sensor and report the datas.
-The datas could be reported into a database, sent via HTTPS or even written into a file.

-In our dream of triggers, a web portal could call a trigger when Temperature reports a value.
+LibGrowBloom is a library written in [Rust][rust] that provides several tools that will be used in most GrowBloom's projects.